 - 5. An analysis of the guidance and information in NS-G-4.4 and SSG-20 was made to assess whether the two publications should be combined.
-The analysis showed there are benefits in retaining two separate publications to support member states to enhance safety in these two separate and distinct areas.
-These benefits are mainly to make the documents user friendly and not to impose difficulties in the structure.
-It is also not appropriate to combine guidance on operating procedures and on safety assessment, licensing and safety documentation, which are two distinct areas. - 6.
+The analysis showed there are benefits in retaining two separate publications to support member states to enhance safety in these two separate and distinct areas. - 6.
 In some cases, parts of the Guides have to be updated to better reflect the current operational practices at research reactors and the state-of-the-art in relevant technologies.